seanmwu/seanmwu.github.io/about.markdown

 <div class="side-by-side">
     <div class="toleft">
         <p>I am an avid aviation enthusiast.
 I began flying when I was 14, have a private pilot certificate with ratings for single-engine airplanes and gliders, and am building a kit-built, Van's RV-12 airplane as a family hobby project.
-Recently, I obtained a Remote Pilot certificate while serving as a grader for an undergraduate course on UAVs.</p>
+Recently, I obtained a remote pilot certificate while serving as a grader for an undergraduate course on UAVs.</p>
     </div>

     <div class="toright">